 The media turns to Scott regularly as a credible source to discuss investment and financial planning related issues.
 His on-air appearances include: Nightline, CNBC, CNN, FOX and ABC Evening News.
 He has appeared in both print and online for such outlets as The Wall Street Journal, The New York Times, Money Magazine, Time, Business Week, Crain’s New York Business, CNNfn.com, and SmartMoney.com.
 He also contributed to the books So You Want to Be a Financial Planner, Inc. Yourself and The Encyclopedia of Financial Planning.

 Along with volunteering for his professional association, Scott is an active volunteer for the community at large.
 He regularly provides seminars for parents on college planning at the local high school.
 He has served as board member and treasurer for the Board of Directors for the Horace Greeley Scholarship Fund, a fund that makes up "the difference" between the actual costs of college and all other financial resources available to students and their families.
-In 2011, he was appointed to the Board of Directors for the Financial Clinic, an organization that exists to build working poor people’s financial security by addressing their immediate financial challenges and helping them create trajectories for long-term goals and financial mobility.
+In 2011 and 2012, Scott served on the Board of Directors for the Financial Clinic, an organization that exists to build working poor people’s financial security by addressing their immediate financial challenges and helping them create trajectories for long-term goals and financial mobility.